Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 ## Caching `Parameters`

-A common workflow used in BenchmarkTools is the following:
+A common workflow used in BenchmarkExt is the following:

 1. Start a Julia session
 2. Execute a benchmark suite using an old version of your package